Sunday, 28 September 2014

 So, in general, people tended to avoid these crazy folks and let them be.
 Even the knife-wielding and criminal ones knew better than to tangle with a "seow" one.

 The firewood storeroom that Kai Fook found himself in was part of a farmhouse and a large compound through which he and his rescue-maiden had just trespassed.
 Who's this woman? he wondered, stealing a glance as she heaved him along on her slender but determined shoulders.

 Two soft, rounded bags slapped his face and Kai Fook let himself be mesmerized by their scent and softness.
 They reminded him he hadn't had been in a soft bed nor hugged a soft body in months.
 Being a revolutionary had indeed taken a toll.

-He glanced over at his lady saviour and for the first time (even though through his double vision) discovered that she was rather colorfully made up.
+He glanced over at his lady saviour and for the first time (even in his double-visioned state) discovered that she was rather colorfully made up.
 Heavy make-up maybe, but definitely colorful.
 Perhaps even garish.

 Kai Fook couldn't be sure as his head was still splitting like stones in a hot dessert sun.
-He didn't know how big Xinjiang was but wished it closed its borders so his headache would be manageable.
+He didn't know how big Xinjiang was but he wished it would close its borders soon so his headache could become manageable.

-To be sure, Kai Fook was not a small man and he was walking as if tripping over a third leg (which in a way he was).
+To be sure, he was not a small man and walking with a 'third leg' was awkward.
 His rescue-maiden could not help but noticed.
 A baton?
 A snake?
 A one-eyed snake?
 She redoubled her efforts to bring him where she wanted both of them to go.